MichelleHaase/CS50p_x/notes_CS50x.md

 ## compilation
 * clang auto creates a FILE ./a; clang -o names_file file.c
 * needs command line args to define the compilation
-* libraries need to be linked thru command line with -l; clang -o names_file file.c -lcs50
+* libraries need to be linked through command line with -l; clang -o names_file file.c -lcs50
 * make is created by CS50 and only works in their could version of VSCode

 compiling as used today consists of 4 steps